ikartik00/Digital-Certificate-Issuance-for-Online-Courses/README.md

 # Digital Certificate Issuance for Online Courses

 ## Project Description
-A decentralized system for issuing, verifying, and revoking digital certificates for online courses.
+A decentralized system for issuing, verifying, and revoking digital certificates for online course.
 Certificates are represented by hashes stored on-chain, ensuring tamper-proof verification and easy validation.

 ## Project Vision
 To provide a trustworthy and transparent method for online course providers to issue verifiable certificates, empowering students with proof of their accomplishments secured on blockchain.